 Take.
 Time.
 Out.
 Don’t forget to introduce water cooler moments even if your water cooler is now the kitchen tap.
 Take lunch away from your desk.
 Set up some 15 minute check-ins with colleagues online, plan a quick call to a family member or friend.
 Talk to the dog.
 Or that new plant on your desk.
 Don’t feel guilty - these moments would occur naturally whilst in the office and are crucial for your mental wellbeing.

 Use technology.
 Talk to your team about investing in tooling that will help with collaboration.
 This could be a laptop with a touch screen you can scribble on instead of a whiteboard, or a multi-directional microphone and camera so that you can join a meeting in a more dynamic and immersive way.
 Whatever you need, it is likely to be an investment that will pay for itself multiple times over in the end.

 Don’t let technology use you.
 Take a moment to look at how you work digitally – cyber security is easy to overlook when not in the office.
 Are you in a shared house?
 If so, check that your devices are password protected and that your internet connection is safe.
 (Remove those default passwords!)
 Use VPN where possible.
 Use a password manager and lock your screen when away from your laptop.
 Keep your software up to date; this can often be covered off by shutting down at the end of the day.
 Updates are then automatically applied at start up.

 I chose this new version of normal – so got a chance to adjust.

 By taking these steps – and seeing the smiling faces of my team wherever possible – there are simple pleasures and new joys to be found for this newly remote people person.

-Sue Wade is Head of Customer Success and Learn Amp – we are Employee Experience Platform that helps to make work life, work better.
+Sue Wade is Head of Customer Success at Learn Amp – we are an Employee Experience Platform that helps to make work life, work better.

 A digital learning platform can be a great way for your company to facilitate remote working and training, especially when all your content, pathways, performance management tools and more are within one system.